vaadin-component-factory/vcf-breadcrumb/README.md

 ## Updates since version 3.0.0

-By default, the component uses a minimal set of functional styles that provide a foundation for a custom theme.
+When the application does not load the Aura or Lumo theme, the component uses a minimal set of functional styles that provide a foundation for a custom theme.
-To use the component with the Vaadin Lumo theme, import the component's Lumo theme from `@vaadin-component-factory/vcf-breadcrumb/theme/lumo.css`.

 `ThemableMixin` has been removed from the component, and injecting styles into the component's shadow root using `registerStyles` is no longer supported.
 Use global CSS to style the component using part names and CSS variables instead.